-The success of this event is due to the great participation of local players in the areas of catering and hospitality who have always given their contribution generously, too.
-We’re talking about large hotels such as Hilton, Park Hyatt, Sheraton, Assila, Novotel, Rosewood, Radisson Blue.
-Distribution chains and supermarkets like Danube and Manuel.
-Restaurants as Lallo, Margherita, Piatto, individual entrepreneurs in the sector and major Italian brands present in Jeddah such as Ferrero and Loaker.
+The success of the events is also due to the great participation of local players in the field of catering and hospitality, who have always given their contribution generously.
+Large hotels such as Hilton, Park Hyatt, Sheraton, Assila, Novotel, Rosewood, Radisson Blue, distribution chains and supermarkets such as Danube and Manuel, restaurants such as Lallo, Margherita, Piatto, individual entrepreneurs in the sector and major Italian brands present in Jeddah such as Ferrero and Loaker.
 These and many others have given birth over the years to real small fairs of Italian taste, with ad hoc set-ups at the Circolo Italiano or at their in-house restaurants.

 ISBG sought an answer with its survey, launched in December 2018 in the wake of that year’s Italian Cuisine Week event.
-With the help of Dr. Roberto Liuzza, expert in strategic and management consulting, we interviewed about a hundred consumers and met multiple people in the Saudi HORECA area, including food bloggers, importers and large distributors, chasing the purpose of presenting our audit in front of an audience of KSA experts and professionals.
-Some other guests were invited to create a panel.
-The participants in question, were a young and passionate restaurateur, Basma Elkhreiji.
-An energetic entrepreneur in the food sector, Hisham El – Farouki.
-The GM of a large international hotel and the CEO of a distribution chain; Kalid Darwish of Manuel Supermarkets.
+With the help of Dr. Roberto Liuzza, expert in strategic and management consulting, we interviewed about a hundred final consumers and met various players in the Saudi HORECA sector, including food bloggers, importers and large distributors.
+We presented our survey in front of an audience of KSA experts and professionals and invited some guests to create a panel.
+Participants were a young and passionate restaurateur, Basma Kerjii, an energetic entrepreneur in the food sector, Hissam Farouki , the GM of a large international hotel and the CEO of a distribution chain, Kalid Darwish of Manuel Supermarkets.

 While facing the issues that emerged (regulation and customs clearance times, excessive price mark-ups due to the many steps, the need to educate and inform consumers and sales staff …), the great potential of this market was also highlighted.